flyteorg/flytesnacks/docs/getting_started/creating_a_flyte_project.md

 ## About Flyte projects

-A Flyte project is a directory containing workflows, internal Python source code, configuration files, and other artifacts needed to package up your code so that it can be run on a Flyte cluster.
+A Flyte project is a directory containing task and workflow code, internal Python source code, configuration files, and other artifacts needed to package up your code so that it can be run on a Flyte cluster.

 ## Prerequisites